 Change first paragraph as follows:

-The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, , or PASN authentication, or EDPKE authentication.
+The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, IEEE 802.1X authentication utilizing Authentication frames with PTKSA derivation,(#169) or PASN authentication, or EDPKE authentication.
 This security association is also bidirectional.
 PTKSAs, except those established using PASN authentication or EDPKE authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
 PTKSAs for PASN authentication or EDPKE authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication.
-Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, or PASN authentication, or EDPKE authentication.
+Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, IEEE 802.1X authentication utilizing Authentication frames with PTKSA derivation (#169) or PASN authentication, or EDPKE authentication.
 There shall be only one PTKSA per key ID per band (see 12.6.20 (Multi-band RSNA)) or per MLD setup (see 35.3.5 (ML (re)setup)) with the same Supplicant and Authenticator MAC addresses.

 TGbi Editor: Instruction: Modify 12.6.1.2.2 as follows

 Security association in an ESS

 NOTE 4—Prior to the completion of IEEE 802.1X authentication and the installation of keys, the IEEE 802.1X Controlled Port in the AP blocks all Data frames.
 The IEEE 802.1X Controlled Port returns to the unauthorized state and blocks all Data frames before invocation of an MLME-DELETEKEYS.request primitive.
 The IEEE 802.1X Uncontrolled Port allows EAPOL PDUs to pass between the Supplicant and Authenticator.
-The Supplicant and Authenticator might also use Authentication frames to pass EAPOL PDUs.
+The Supplicant and Authenticator might alternativelyuse Authentication frames to pass EAPOL PDUs.(#648)

 TGbi Editor: Instruction: Modify 12.6.7 as follows